 It’s much easier to get a consumer to sign up for a product demonstration than it is to actually get them to attend, stay, and eventually convert.
-These tools keep demos engaging and effective.
+These product demonstration tools keep demos engaging and effective.

 With the next-level touch of automated reminder and follow-up emails, you can maximize the number of attendees and replays.
 Having a browser-based demo also increases attendance and retention because people can join without waiting for a download.

 Think about whether you will want to send links or media to your audience during the demo.
 If you have research to discuss, pick a video tool that allows you to share CTAs.